How to Get a Trade Name in Wyoming

 DBAs exist because every business has a legal name, and yet that legal business name might not work well for every situation.
 If you’re a sole proprietor, for instance, your business’s legal name is your legal name (for example, “Carrie Brooks”) because there is no legal distinction between a sole proprietorship and its owner.
 DBAs are useful because they provide businesses of all kinds with more control over how they brand and market their products and services.

+There is no legal requirement to register a DBA in Wyoming in order to use one, but doing so can help protect your trade name.
 Every Wyoming business has the option to file a Wyoming DBA.
 This includes sole proprietors, general partnerships, limited liability companies (LLCs), limited partnerships (LPs), corporations, businesses with s-corp tax elections, and nonprofits – the whole shebang.
 Plus, there is no limit on the number of trade names you can register in Wyoming.
 In every case, the paperwork you’ll file with the state is the same, and you’ll pay the same $100 filing fee every time.

-Why Register a Wyoming DBA?
+Why Register a DBA in Wyoming?

 No one needs to register a DBA or trade name to do business in Wyoming.
 The state is fine with you choosing a unique trade name and using that name without registering it with the state.
 Wyoming is also 100% fine with you sticking with your business’s legal name and not using a trade name at all.